gapou/katacoda-scenarios-1/S1 Rollback/step1.md

 In MySQL, autocommit is on by default for InnoDB, here in this case, we are going to teach you how to disable this option.

-First, we want to setup a enviroment first:
+1.First, we want to setup a enviroment first:
 Pulliing the MySQL image and running it on a docker container

  `docker run -d --name mysql -e MYSQL_ROOT_PASSWORD=root mysql:latest`{{execute}}

+Please be noted that, the container require a moment to setup before using, it is suggested to wait at least 20s before continuing to the next command

-Run the MySQL container in Interactive Mode to get access of the bash shell of the container `docker exec -it mysql bash`{{execute}}
+2.Run the MySQL container in Interactive Mode to get access of the bash shell of the container

+ `docker exec -it mysql bash`{{execute}}

-Now we can login into our mySQL database with user ROOT `mysql -u root -proot`{{execute}}
+3.Now we can login into our mySQL database with user ROOT

+ `mysql -u root -proot`{{execute}}